Beijing Revolutionary Committee

-The Beijing Revolutionary Committee, also known as Beijing Municipal Revolutionary Committee, was a revolutionary committee established on April 20, 1967, replacing the then Beijing Municipal People's Committee, and was the highest administrative unit in Beijing, the capital of the China.
-With the end of the Cultural Revolution, in December 1979, the Third Session of the Seventh Beijing Municipal People's Congress abolished the Beijing Revolutionary Committee and restored the Beijing Municipal People's Government.
+Beijing Revolutionary Committee, also known as Beijing Municipal Revolutionary Committee, was a revolutionary committee established on April 20, 1967, replacing the Beijing Municipal People's Committee.
+It was the highest administrative unit in Beijing.
+With the end of the Cultural Revolution in December 1979, the Third Session of the Seventh Beijing Municipal People's Congress abolished the Beijing Revolutionary Committee and restored the Beijing Municipal People's Government.